Geetha-RK/terraform-practice-repo3-backend/README.md

-# This backend - python repo is created using terraform resource in dev.
-The infra was last moduled by Geetha Rashinkar Kumar
+# This backend - python repo is created using terraform resource in dev.The infra was last modified by Geetha Rashinkar Kumar